satyajeetmohite/satyajeetmohite/README.md

 <br><br>

--I am currently Working as Software Developer at Trux Inc.
+- I am currently Working as Software Developer at Trux Inc.
-I have completed my Xth from Balwantrao Zele HighSchool Jaysingpur .
-I have hone my Graduation in Mechanical Engineering from DKTE Society's Textile and Engineering Institute, Ichalkarnji.
+- I have completed my Xth from Balwantrao Zele HighSchool Jaysingpur .
+- I have hone my Graduation in Mechanical Engineering from DKTE Society's Textile and Engineering Institute, Ichalkarnji.
-I have completed my Post Graduation Diploma in Advaced Computing from Sunbeam InfoTech Pune.
+- I have completed my Post Graduation Diploma in Advaced Computing from Sunbeam InfoTech Pune.